ChimeraTK/DeviceAccess/doc/spec_TransferElement.md

 * 9. It does not matter if the exception occured in an asynchronous or synchronous read, or in a write operation.
 * 9.1.1 Open can be called again on an already opened backend to start error recovery.
 * 9.1.2 If an asynchronous read transfer is the first one to detect the exception, the implementation must make sure that it is only pushed once into the queue, and informing "all" transfer elememnts with wait_for_new data does not send it again if it was already put into the queue.
+* 9.1.4 Avoid race conditions here.
+The call to Device::activateAsyncRead() usually is done from a different thread than the transfer which caused the exception.

 ## C. Requirements for all implementations (full and decorator-like) ##